davissp14/messenger/README.md

 # messenger

 This is a pretty simple command line based chat client that uses Redis Pub/Sub.
-Messeges are never stored and SSL support will be coming soon.

 # Compatability
 Only works on Mac right now.